njokuifeanyigerald/python-Automation-on-AWS/README.md

-how to automate AWS usong python
+how to automate AWS using python